Forensic Sciences Program

 What is Forensic Science?

-Forensic Sciences encompass the methodology and interpretation of data collected in the investigation of deaths, or other events, which could be criminal.
-In Canada, police forces are regularly involved in forensic investigations, but there are others (e.g., medical personnel, dentists, biologists, criminologists, and anthropologists) who are interested in, or can benefit from, training in forensic sciences.
+Forensic Science refers to the application of any scientific discipline for the purposes of legal investigations, either criminal or civil in nature.
+With this broad definition, forensic scientists can be trained in many different fields, including biology, anthropology, chemistry, genetics, toxicology, psychology, etc. In Canada, police forces are regularly involved in forensic investigations, but there are others, (e.g., medical personnel, dentists, biologists, criminologists and anthropologists), who are interested in, or can benefit from, training in forensic sciences.